Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 Children’s Dentistry FAQs

 Do you have questions about your child’s dental care and oral health?
-At Del Rey Dental, our children’s dentist in East Dallas is passionate about protecting fragile and developing smiles so they can grow to be happy and healthy.
+At Del Rey Dental, our children’s dentist in Dallas is passionate about protecting fragile and developing smiles so they can grow to be happy and healthy.
 For your convenience, we’ve answered some common questions we receive from parents about their child’s dental health below.

 When should my child first visit a dentist?

-The American Dental Association recommends scheduling your child’s first appointment with their family dentist in East Dallas by the time their first tooth appears in their mouth.
+The American Dental Association recommends scheduling your child’s first appointment with their family dentist in Dallas by the time their first tooth appears in their mouth.
 These early visits are primarily meant to acclimate your child to the sights and sounds of the dental office and help them learn more about the importance of taking care of their teeth and gums.
 It’s always better to start sooner rather than later!

 What happens at my child’s first dental appointment?